 The Multnomah County project application requires that applicants list other resources as they develop project applications.
-Some of these resources are private grants or contributions from federal, state, and local funding; other sources are in-kind services.
+Of the \$323,149.99 CDBG PY2023 allocation it is estimated that the subgrantees leverage \$2.2 million dollars in private, state and local funds; other sources are in-kind services.
 During the application scoring process, applicants are awarded "points" for providing leverage funds for their project.
+Followed by review and approval of the Multnomah County CDBG Policy Advisory Board.